 Although dynamic Poisson models have been applied in some neuroscientific settings, when spike counts are not Poisson distributed the model estimates can be biased.
-Since the dispersion influences estimates of the process noise Q, estimates of the mean in the dynamic Poisson model can be affected by over- or under-dispersion.
+Since the dispersion influences estimates of the process noise Q, estimates of the mean in the dynamic Poisson model can be effected by over- or under-dispersion.
 To illustrate this interaction here we simulate a place cell from the hippocampus whose “place field” drifts over time.
 The true mean is determined by a Gaussian function where the preferred position varies over time.
-The spike counts are then generated by CMP distributions, here over-dispersed with constant dispersion parameter (νt=0.1).
+The spike counts are then generated by CMP distributions, here over-dispersed with constant shape parameter (νt=0.1).
 We fit 1000 observations randomly sampled from 100 “runs” of a linear track.
 We find that, in this data-limited regime, the dynamic Poisson model and the dynamic CMP model give substantially different estimates of the time-varying place field (Fig. 3A).
 The dynamic Poisson model, in this case, under-estimates the firing rate at the true preferred position and under-estimates the uncertainty (Fig. 3B).